 THE RECORDINGS • East Bay Soul, 2009, Ripa Records; East Bay Soul 2.0, 2012, Ripa; That's Life, 2015, Ripa

-Adrianna Marie and her Groovecutters makes its Blue Jay Jazz Festival debut on August 24.
-Leading the group, which comes off a triumphant appearance at last May's Doheny Blues Festival, is a singer born into American jazz, blues, folk and roots music.
-Adrianna's parents were part of the '60s folk group The Carol Lee Singers, and as a child she learned the power of music while on tour with them.
-By the age of 10 she was performing in summer stock in New England.
-Then, at 17, she headed to California "with nothing but her guitar and a desire to experience the world that had been calling her all her life."
-Her eclectic blend of folk, jazz and blues-infused vocals helped earn her blues debut, Double Crossing Blues, award nominations from both The Blues Foundation and Blues Blast Magazine.
-Blues Blast was quick to endorse her sophomore effort, this year's Kingdom of Swing, which features her sultry, sassy versions of classics as well as originals.
+Adrianna Marie and her Groovecutters brought it all together for the Blue Jay Jazz Festival's finale on August 24.
+The band is led by two mountain residents, vocalist Adrianna Marie (who also played stand-up bass) and guitarist-vocalist LA Jones.
+Adrianna Marie was born into American jazz, blues, folk and roots music.
+Her eclectic blend of folk, jazz and blues-infused vocals helped earn her debut CD, Double Crossing Blues, award nominations from both The Blues Foundation and Blues Blast Magazine.
+Blues Blast was quick to endorse her sophomore effort, 2017's Kingdom of Swing, which features her sultry, sassy versions of classics as well as originals.
 The magazine called it a "dazzling follow-up of jump, swing and traditional small combo blues."